vinpereira/locaweb-test/README.md

 - Clone this repository and access its root folder

 - Run Docker Compose (re)start a container
-  - If there is no image available (or is the first time) then Docker Compose will build the image
+  - If there is no image available (or it is the first time) then Docker Compose will build the image
 ```sh
 $ docker-compose up
 ```